GrosSacASac/JavaScript-Set-Up/js/libraries/readme.md

         "isGoodPassword": isGoodPassword
     });

 You write the event listener functions before the return, all in one place.
 Reuse other event listener functions effectively that way.
 The object returned by js99 is then used by dom99.
-Here's a figure:
+Here's a figure that shows how components are coupled together:

 HTML Document <--> dom99 <--> js99 <--> JavaScript files

 ###operators

-todo ...
+to do ...